abbr/Unippear/README.md

 ### Loader
 *Unippear*'s core component is a loader that controls what assets (HTML, CSS, JS, IMG etc) get injected asynchronously to the client document and the order of loading.
 All assets should be stored in */public/assets*.
 The loader loads following assets by performing respective operations:

 1. All *assets/css* files sorted alphabetically, nested folders are allowed and sorted after file peers.
-A CSS file is loaded by appending a stylesheet *<link>* HTML element to the document *<head>*.
+A CSS file is loaded by appending a stylesheet *&lt;link&gt;* HTML element to the document *&lt;head&gt;*.
 2. All *assets/js* files  sorted alphabetically, nested folders are allowed and sorted after file peers.
 A JS file is loaded by calling [jQuery.getScript()](http://api.jquery.com/jquery.getscript/).
 Caching is set to true prior to calling the method.
 3. *assets/header.html* loaded by calling [jQuery.get()](http://api.jquery.com/jquery.get/).
-By default header is prepended to document *<body>*.
+By default header is prepended to document *&lt;body&gt;*.
 The container element can be changed by setting *headerFooterContainer* option when client site invoking the loader.
 See [Customization](#customization) for details.
 4. *assets/footer.html* loaded and inserted same way as *assets/header.html* except that footer is appended to the container.

 To improve performance, all JS files are combined into one download by default.
 If individual download is desirable, say for debugging purpose, it can be enabled by toggling `routes.combineJs` to `false` in */app.js*.